The Princeton Prowl Scavenger Hunt

 Murder is on the syllabus

-Princeton is a crime scene on this wild whodunit.
+Princeton is a crime scene on this wild murder mystery team building game.
 Your task: to find out who killed a Watson Adventures staffer here.
 Before he died, the victim drew a star on the ground in his own blood.
 Solve the riddle, follow the clues, and piece together the puzzle in order to head off an international incident with potentially dire consequences.

 Along the way, you’ll also uncover the secrets of Princeton and the remarkable Princeton University campus, where surprising details will help you solve the mystery.
 You’ll need to make sense of cryptic clues, crack a code, and send a text message to the victim.
 Your team will need to work together if you want to catch the killer—and save the world.

-Contact us to learn more—and find more fun in Princeton…before it’s too late!
+Contact us to learn more about the Princeton team building activities—and find more fun in New Jersey before it’s too late!

-…you’ll journey far beyond Princeton, even though you’ll never leave the area.
 The Princeton University Art Museum is a great option for a hunt when the weather isn’t cooperating.
-It packs a lot of art and history into its two floors, and our whirlwind tour will reveal the best, quirkiest, and coolest items in its collection as you go in search of answers to tricky, humorous questions.
+It packs a lot of art and history into its two floors, and our hunt will reveal the best, quirkiest, and coolest items in its collection as you go in search of answers to tricky, humorous questions.

 Along the way, you might discover…

-Other highlights include Roman and Greek gods, African ritual objects, Chinese and Indian Buddhas, Warhol’s Jackie O., works by Europe’s Old Masters, and Red Grooms’ amusing diorama re-creating a famous artist hangout in 1940s Greenwich Village.
+Other highlights include Roman and Greek gods, African ritual objects, Chinese and Indian Buddhas, works by Europe’s Old Masters, and Red Grooms’ amusing diorama re-creating a famous artist hangout in 1940s Greenwich Village.

 It’s a great activity for student and alumni gatherings, corporate outings, and more.